 However, something more interesting happened that same Friday, June 22, 2018.

-See, ever since I moved to Halifax five years ago, I would sometimes go for long rides on the BLT biking trail.
+Since moving to Halifax five years ago, I’d sometimes go for long rides on the BLT biking trail.
 Along the way, right beside the Bluff Wilderness Hiking Trail, I saw Cranberry Lake.
 Like many lakes, large rocks were scattered around it, including some rather flat-looking ones.
 And for years, I thought, “It would be so cool to hike over to one of those rocks, roll out my yoga mat, and practice yoga in the sun.”

 But I never did…until that Friday, June 22.
-I don’t know what finally motivated me to do it, but I packed up my stuff, including one of my yoga mats, and biked to Cranberry Lake.
+I don’t know what finally motivated me to do it, but I packed up my stuff, including a yoga mat, and biked out to Cranberry Lake.
 After finding a path through the woods, I explored the lake’s shoreline to find the rocks I’d spotted from a distance.
 I climbed up to the rocks and saw the view.
 It was…amazing.
-It immediately felt so tranquil.
+It felt so tranquil.

-I rolled out my mat and did a short, 30-minute sequence, most of which taken from my own sequence I’d put together with Alesia earlier in the week.
+I rolled out my mat and did a 30-minute sequence, mostly taken from the sequence I’d put together with Alesia earlier that week.
 The sun felt so warm and the wind cool.
 It was tricky at first because the rock I’d chosen was a little uneven.
 And falling off meant a not-too-high-but-high-enough hazardous drop.
 So I took what I learned from TAYS and ground my feet for a stable foundation.
 From my vantage point, I saw the odd cyclist zoom by.
 Once in awhile, one would stop for a break and I think saw me out there, briefly watching me before leaving.
 I didn’t mind.
 I wasn’t doing this to show off and I enjoyed the practice far too much.

 After I finished, I calmly rested in a cross-legged seated position.
-Even with the noise of passing cars on the highway not too far away, it felt tranquil.
+Even with the noise of passing cars on the nearby highway, it felt tranquil.
 So I decided to do something I’ve struggled with for years: I tried meditating.

-I decided to try one of the meditative techniques that TAYS – specifically Mike Munro – taught me: object focusing.
-Rather than keeping my eyes closed (like I always thought you had to in meditating), I focused on something in front of me.
-In class, it was something a few feet in front of us, like a pencil.
+I decided to try one meditative technique that TAYS – specifically Mike Munro – taught me: object focusing.
+Rather than keeping my eyes closed (like I’d always assumed you had to in meditating), I focused on something in front of me.
+In class, it was something in front of us, like a pencil.
 On the lake, though?
 I focused on the lake.
 I watched the direction of its flow, how the wind might create ripples.
 I heard the cars drive by.
 The birds singing.
 The wind blowing.
 And instead of focusing on them, I merely accepted they were there and went back to my breathing.

 I felt like…I actually got it.
 I was meditating!
 I was totally meditating!
 Meditation City!
 Population: Nick!